ErickBorgesGalindo/PythonClasses/README.md

 # PythonClasses
-Personal repo for my and my students to practice python
+Personal repo for my and my students to practice python as a new programming language.